rtidatascience/exercises/exercise01/README.md

 3. Save and commit your answers to your fork of the repository, and push them back to your personal GitHub account.
 You can then provide a link to that fork of the repository if you need to show a code example.
 4. Use the Internet as a resource to help you complete your work.
 We do it all the time.
 5. Comment your code so that when you look back at it in a year, you'll remember what you were doing.
-6. Trial and error is a great way to learn, so hop right in and give things a try!
+6. There are many ways to approach and solve the problems presented in this exercise.
 7. Have fun!
-There are many ways to approach and solve the problems presented in this exercise.

 [SQLite Manager](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) is a fantastic free extension to Firefox that enables you to open and explore SQLite databases.
 We use it often.